All posts

 A Permanent Establishment (PE) is, at its simplest, a sufficient business presence in a country to create a tax obligation there.
 The thresholds vary by jurisdiction and treaty, but the structural patterns that trigger them are consistent:

 Fixed place of business.
 Regular use of a client's office, a co-working space, or any location where business activity occurs repeatedly.
-"Regular" doesn't require daily presence — it requires a pattern.
+"Regular" doesn't require daily presence; it requires a pattern.
 A consultant who works from a client's London office every Tuesday and Thursday for six months has established a pattern that looks, structurally, like a fixed place of business.

 Dependent agent.
 Having someone in the client's country who habitually acts on your behalf — arranging deals, negotiating terms, committing your entity.
 Even a local contractor who regularly represents you can, structurally, function as a dependent agent.
+The contractor classification analysis maps how the same working arrangement can produce different legal outcomes in different jurisdictions — and how reclassification compounds PE exposure.

 Why your CPA might not see it